U.S. appeals court ruling may clear barrier to generic OxyContin

 The other patent describes technology designed to prevent abuse of the drug by making it difficult to crush and causing it to form a gel when dissolved in water so that it cannot be injected.
 Purdue licensed that technology from German pharmaceutical firm Grunenthal GmbH, which is also a plaintiff in the lawsuit.

-Purdue’s lawsuit against Teva went to a non-jury trial before U.S. District Judge Sidney Stein in Manhattan in 2013.
+Purdue’s lawsuit against Teva, a unit of Mylan NV, went to a non-jury trial before U.S. District Judge Sidney Stein in Manhattan in 2013.
 In January 2014, Stein said that the patents were invalid because they did not add enough to what was already known.

 Stein subsequently dismissed the lawsuits against Mylan, Amneal and Epic as well, since they were based on the same patents.
 Purdue appealed all four cases to the Federal Circuit.